scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

 uncertainty are estimated more accurately and efficiently using Sherpa and pyBLoCXS.

+|

 Conclusion
 ----------

-We describe the Sherpa confidence method and the techiques included in pyBLoCXS to estimate parameter confidence when fit parameters present with correlations or the parameters are not themselves normally distributed.
+We describe the Sherpa confidence method and the techniques included in pyBLoCXS to estimate parameter confidence when fit parameters present with correlations or the parameters are not themselves normally distributed.
 Multi-dimensional parameter space is typically non-uniform and